PHorg Logo

 Then Vice President Richand M. Nixon addresses the International Industrial

-Development Conference banquet at the Palace Hotel's Garden Court.
+Development Conference banquet at The Palace Hotel's Garden Court.

 NSK PH GC 1959